 And here are 2 recipes on SMR that use Laksa Leaves:

-How to Grow Laksa Leaves?
+How to Grow Laksa Leaves (Vietnamese Mint)?

-Is it easy to grow Vietnamese Coriander?
+Is it easy to grow Vietnamese Mint?
 Yes, so, so easy!
 All you need is access to some fresh leaves (as long as they’re not frozen).
 It’s extremely easy to propagate but if you don’t live in the tropics, you have to be careful with very low temperatures.
 It’s not fond of overly cold winters, but is quite happy outdoors in milder ones.
 Days of snow is probably not ideal.

 This is what you need to do to grow your own daun kesum: